xcube-dev/xcube/docs/source/dataaccess.md

 The data store `cmems` provides datasets of the [Copernicus Marine Service].

+This data store is provided by the xcube plugin [xcube-cmems].
+You can install it using `conda install -c conda-forge xcube-cmems`.

 Data store parameters:

 * `cmems_username: str` - CMEMS API username